dalitsairio/coinglacier.org/README.md

 # coinglacier.org
 JavaScript Client-Side Bitcoin HD-Wallet Generator

-Coinglacier.org enables the creation of Bitcoin addresses and their corresponding private keys conveniently generated in a web browser.
-Further convenience is brought by hierarchic deterministic key derivation from 12 words (called "mnemonic") following BIPXXXXXX.
+> Coinglacier.org enables the creation of Bitcoin addresses and their corresponding
+> private keys conveniently generated in a web browser.
+Further convenience is brought
+> by the use of hierarchic deterministic key derivation from 12 words following BIP39.

 The coinglacier.org project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
 The JavaScript is readable not minified and contains no